jhermann/dockyard/data-science/README.md

 which won't build unless NumPy is installed first
 (the ``numpy`` package is imported in its ``setup.py``).
-It is called as the build container's entry point, and download or creates all wheels referenced directly or indirectly by ``requirements.txt``, writing them into the ``.pip-cache/repo`` directory that is mounted into the builder.
+It is called as the build container's entry point, and downloads or creates all wheels referenced directly or indirectly by ``requirements.txt``, writing them into the ``.pip-cache/repo`` directory that is mounted into the builder.
 That means wheels already built are kept in the host's file system,